FirestormViewer/phoenix-firestorm/doc/building_windows.md

 If they all report sensible values and not "Command not found" errors, then you are in good shape.

-### Optional but recommended: Set up a Python virtual environment
+### Optional: Set up a Python virtual environment

-We recommend setting up a Python virtual environment so that it doesn't pollute your system when installing Firestorm requirements.
+If you do not want to install the required Python packages into the default Python directory, you can optionally create a virtual environment.

 - Create the Python Virtual Environment (only once).
-Open Windows Command Prompt and enter:
+Open Windows Command Prompt and navigate to the directory where you want to install the virtual environment.
+To create the virtual environment, enter:
-  `python -m venv .venv`
+  `python -m venv <env_name>` (`<env_name>` is a placeholder for the name you want to use for the virtual environment)
 - Activate the virtual environment by typing:
-  `.venv\Scripts\activate.bat`
+  `<env_name>\Scripts\activate.bat`
 - Activate the virtual environment each time you want to build.
 - Type all the subsequent commands in this virtual environment.
-- In case of issue or Python update, you can delete this .venv directory and create a new virtual environment again.
+- In case of issue or Python update, you can delete this directory for the virtual environemt and create a new one again.

 ### Set up Autobuild

 - Install Autobuild
    You can install autobuild and its dependencies using the `requirements.txt` file that is part of the repo, this will build using the same versions that our official builds use.
   - Open Windows Command Prompt
-  - Activate your Python virtual environment if you created one earlier
+  - If you created a Python virtual environment earlier, activate it
   - Enter: <code>pip install -r requirements.txt</code>
   - Autobuild will be installed. **Earlier versions of Autobuild could be made to work by just putting the source files into your path correctly; this is no longer true - Autobuild _must_ be installed as described here.**
   - Open Windows Command Prompt and enter: